 Fat:30-50 grams on high carb refeed days and 15-20% of intake on moderate refeed days (200-300 calories above maintenance)

-Carbs: remainder of intake after protein and fat have been set.
+Carbs: the remainder of intake after protein and fat have been set.

 What To Expect (so you don’t freak out)